Kruger Park Travel

 Kruger National Park rules and regulations

 Kruger National Park is safe to visit as long as everyone abides by the rules and regulations.
-They are in place for not only your own safety but the safety of other guest, SANParks staff and rangers and the Park’s incredible animals, birds and nature.
+They are in place for not only your own safety but the safety of other guests, SANParks staff and rangers, and the Park’s incredible animals, birds, and nature.

 Kruger Park activities